 - Custom – The most flexible to fit any requirement.
 You can set up multiple schedules for full, incremental, and differential backups.

 - Define the Retention scheme.
 You would like to keep all backups, but your storage is limited.
-Acronis Cyber Backup deletes old backups using very intelligent cleanup schemes:
+Acronis Cyber Protect (formerly Acronis Cyber Backup) deletes old backups using very intelligent cleanup schemes:

 - (Default) By backup age – The clean-up scheme in the example above keeps your monthly backups for six months, weekly for four weeks, and daily for seven days.
 This form of “shredding” allows you to go back in time and have date granularity for the last week, keeping a maximum of 17 backup revisions on your storage.
 You can switch it to a single rule, defining a single cut-off date.